Nowu/biosite/README.md

 # My old bio site.

-# It's extreamly messy and was rashed, I won't be updating this in the future.
+It's extremely messy and was rushed; I won't be updating this in the future.

 ![alt text](https://i.ibb.co/bg687TN/lnk.png)